- Admissions Policies

 If you miss the priority enrollment due date, it may still be possible to get everything submitted in time to register for classes.
 However, be prepared for the possibility that document processing times could increase significantly during registration times.
 If you did not meet the priority enrollment due date, you should be prepared to bring official copies of your transcripts to advising and plan to pay for tuition, fees, and books independently during registration.

-The college will accept online applications up to the day before late advising for the semester in which you wish to enroll (see Important Dates).
+The college will accept online applications up to one week before late advising for the semester in which you wish to enroll (see Important Dates).
 This is the final deadline for admission into the college each semester.